 Rangaraj Selvarangan, PhD, BVSc, DABMM, FIDSA, FAAM

-Director, Clinical Microbiology & Virology Laboratories; Director, Research, Laboratory Medicine; Professor of Pathology, University of Missouri-Kansas City School of Medicine; Clinical Professor of Pathology, University of Kansas School of MedicineFull Biography
+William R. Brown, Missouri Endowed Chair; Director, Clinical Microbiology & Virology Laboratories; Director, Emgerging Infections, Children's Mercy Research Institute; Professor of Pathology, University of Missouri-Kansas City School of Medicine; Clinical Professor of Pathology, University of Kansas School of MedicineFull Biography

 Jennifer E. Schuster, MD, MSCI

-Director, Infectious Diseases Fellowship Program; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Education Assistant Professor of Pediatrics, University of Kansas School of MedicineFull Biography
+Program Director, Infectious Diseases Fellowship; Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Education Assistant Professor of Pediatrics, University of Kansas School of MedicineFull Biography

 The Kansas City-New Vaccine Surveillance Network (KC-NVSN) team led by Rangaraj Selvarangan, PhD, Pathology and Laboratory Medicine, and Jennifer Schuster, MD, Infectious Diseases was awarded a five-year, $7.25 million grant from the Centers for Disease Control and Prevention from 2021-2026.